kyaiooiayk/ML-AI-DS-4-Finance/README.md

 ## Python libraries
 - [FinQuant](https://github.com/fmilthaler/FinQuant)
 - [TA-Lib](https://www.ta-lib.org/) TA-Lib is an open source library written in C++ with a Python interface that is widely used by trading software developers.
 It contains standardized implementations of over 200 popular indicators for technical analysis; that is, these indicators only use market data, namely price and volume information.
 - [zipline](https://github.com/quantopian/zipline) is an open source event-driven backtesting system library.
 It generates market events to simulate the reactions of an algorithmic trading strategy and tracks its performance.
 A particularly important feature is that it provides the algorithm with historical point-in-time data that avoids look-ahead bias.
+- [PyPortfolioOpt](https://github.com/robertmartin8/PyPortfolioOpt) PyPortfolioOpt is a library that implements portfolio optimization methods, including classical mean-variance optimization techniques and Black-Litterman allocation, as well as more recent developments in the field like shrinkage and Hierarchical Risk Parity.
 ***

 ## Most requested skills